 At length, his words ran out, and he murmured one last prayer for those he’d failed to name, whose deeds had nonetheless been worthy.
 The sun, dimmed by the season, crept out from the clouds, almost – but not quite – too bright for him to bear.

-And so it was one hundred twenty seven years after the return, that Dorim Ironheart, hero of the Exodus, ally of myconoids, witness to the great march, inspiration to Bruenor Battlehammer, slayer of demons, second sheriff of Blingdenstone, and last remaining member of the Steadfast, again heard the voice off Haela Brieghtaxe, and returned at last to Her embrace.
+And so it was that one hundred twenty seven years after the return, Dorim Ironheart, hero of the Exodus, ally of myconoids, witness to the great march, inspiration to Bruenor Battlehammer, slayer of demons, second sheriff of Blingdenstone, and last remaining member of the Steadfast, again heard the voice of Haela Brieghtaxe, and returned at last to Her embrace.